-Capital Outlay - Capital improvements expected in FY 2024 include \$9,727,167 in projects.
+Capital Outlay - Capital improvements expected in FY 2025 include \$11,773,328 in projects across all funds.
 The County has seen costs increase in the last year for capital items as well as delays in receiving needed equipment.
 The costs are expected to increase in the future.
-A detailed list of capital items for FY 2024 is included in the Capital Improvement Program section of this document.
+A detailed list of capital items for FY 2025 is included in the [Capital Improvement Program](#) section of this document.
 The section also includes a discussion on capital reserves that have been reserved for some projects as well as a ten-year capital plan.